m4rc1e/Libre-Caslon-Text/docs/2018-10-29-fixing-fontbakery-errors/README.md

 * :information_source: **INFO** MS-FonVal: The post name has an unexpected value DETAILS: glyph = 509, char = U+F6C3, name = uni0326

 * :information_source: **INFO** MS-FonVal: Rasterization not selected for validation

-# Remaining family to-do items

-**In Roman**

-- [ ] match updated spacing and kerning from diagonals to their accented variants – probably a script would work well for this (skipping the `i`-based letters)